Phosphorus deficiency: Symptoms

 In plants, phosphorus (P) is considered second to nitrogen as the most essential nutrient to ensure health and function.
 Phosphorus is used by plants in numerous processes such as photophosphorylation, genetic transfer, the transportation of nutrients, and phospholipid cell membranes.
 Within a plant cell these functions are imperative for function, in photophosphorylation for example the creation of stored energy in plants is a result of a chemical reaction including phosphorus.
 Phosphorus is a key molecular component of genetic reproduction.
 When phosphorus is present in inadequate levels, genetic processes such as cell division and plant growth are impaired.
 Hence, phosphorus deficient plants may mature at a slower rate than plants with adequate amounts of phosphorus.
 The stunted growth induced by phosphorus deficiency has been correlated with smaller leaf sizes and a lessened number of leaves.
 Phosphorus deficiency may also create an imbalance in the storage of carbohydrates.
 Photosynthesis, the main function of plant cells that produces energy from sunlight and water, usually remains at a normal rate under a phosphorus-deficient state.
 However phosphorus usage in functions within the cell usually slow.
-This imbalance of rates in phosphorus deficient plants leads to the buildup of excess carbohydrate within the plant.
-This carbohydrate buildup often can be observed by the darkening of leaves.
+This imbalance of rates in phosphorus deficient plants leads to the buildup of excess carbohydrate within the plant as starch granules.
+A change in root structure can also occur, where growth of lateral roots is favored while halting taproot growth.
+Root secretion of ribonucleases and acid phosphatases is promoted to scavange phosphorus, in some cases accompanied by organic acids that help degrade aluminum complexes with inorganic phosphate in soil.
+Reactive anthocyanin synthesis induced by low phosphorus often can be observed by the darkening of leaves.
 In some plants the leaf pigment change as a result of this process can turn leaves a dark purplish color.